 A human-machine interface (HMI) is typically local to one machine or piece of equipment, and is the interface method between the human and the equipment/machine.
 An operator interface is the interface method by which multiple equipment that are linked by a host control system is accessed or controlled.

 Inverse Synthetic Aperature Radar: A radar technique using Radar imaging to generate a two-dimensional high resolution image of a target.

-ISR is the coordinated and integrated acquisition, processing and provision of timely, accurate, relevant, coherent and assured information and intelligence.
+ISR (Intelligence, Surveillance, and Reconnaissance) is the coordinated and integrated acquisition, processing and provision of timely, accurate, relevant, coherent and assured information and intelligence.

 MetaFlight is a high-level description specification for visual databases that dramatically simplifies the ability of the runtime system to use the database with minimal user setup.

 While OpenFlight describes and contains the geometry and structure within a single file, MetaFlight describes the structure, organization, file naming, and coordinate systems of all the datasets that comprise a single, more complex database.